Peritoneal Dialysis Catheter Care

 - Take antibiotic medicine as directed.
 This helps prevent or treat an infection caused by bacteria.

-- Your catheter exit site is red, tender, or draining pus.
+- The exit site is red, swollen, or has pus.

 - You see or feel a new lump on your abdomen.

 - You have a fever.